sivaramgs/sivaramgs.github.io/README.md

 * [<b>Typed.js</b>](https://mattboldt.com/demos/typed-js/) - JavaScript Library

 ## License 📄
-This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for the details.